tongueroo/forger/README.md

 app/user-data/layouts  | user-data scripts support layouts.
 You user-data layouts go in here. config/[AWS_EC2_ENV].yml  | The config file where you set configs that you want available in your templating logic.
 Examples are: `config/development.yml` and `config/production.yml`.
 You access the config variables with the `<%= config["var"] %>` helper. profiles  | Your profile files.
 These files mainly contain parameters that are passed to the aws-sdk run_instances API method. tmp  | Where the generated scripts get compiled to.
-You can manually invoke the compilation via `aws-ec2 compile` to inspect what is generated.
-This is automatically done as part of the `aws-ec2` create command.
+You can manually invoke the compilation via `forger compile` to inspect what is generated.
+This is automatically done as part of the `forger` create command.

 ## Helpers